open-xchange/appsuite-middleware/documentation/components/monitoring/s3_object_storage.md

+---
-# S3 Storage Monitoring Metrics
+title: S3 Storage Monitoring Metrics
+---

 With version 7.10.0 the OX middleware exposes monitoring metrics for the S3 object storage via JMX.